gryffon/eggofpanku/readme.txt

 Installation

+Developers ONLY - Please see /docs/Developer Installation Guide.txt for instructions on how to install the source and deveopment resources.

 Download the installation executable file

   You can get it either from the Egg of P'an Ku Google Code site (http://code.google.com/p/eopk)